 - Working to ensure that the board is representative of the general membership, the LGBTQ community at large, and is racially diverse

 - Executing other duties agreed upon by the Membership Committee and the Board.

-ARTICLE IX.
+long term effects of viagra ARTICLE IX.
 MEMBERSHIP MEETINGS

 Section 1.
 General Meetings